uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 The **swiyu Generic Issuer Management Service** is the interface to trigger a credential offering.
 It should be only accessible from the issuers internal organization.

-The **swiyu Generic Issuer OID4VCI Service** interacts with the wallet directly and must be publicly available.
+The **swiyu Generic Issuer OID4VCI Service** interacts with the wallets directly and must be publicly available.

 As with all the generic issuance & verification services it is expected that every issuer and verifier hosts their own instance of the service.